Categories

 Phase Five

-Phase five is preceded by a short lecture on lead, wind and elevation on aim.
+Phase five is preceded by a short review of leading a target, and the effects, or lack of, of wind and elevation upon aim.

 Phase five is a repeat of phase one, but the engagement range is increased up to 250m.